 See how to take more actions to support domestic and global health

 We need Congress to speak up.
 Even as we deal with the continuing acute effects of a still-raging pandemic, we must look ahead to recovery.
 We must enact longer-term funding of initiatives like global TB treatment and prevention efforts.
-Click on the button below, scroll down to the appropiate "action" box and take an easy action from your home/desk!
+Click here or on the button below, scroll down to the appropriate "action" box, and take an easy action from your home/desk!